 The film is not without its flaws.
 Unfortunately, the usually brilliant songs from piano smith Randy Newman that filled the previous movies were lacklustre in this outing.
 The exception of course being ‘You’ve got a friend in me’ which never fails to raise a smile.
 The movie is also ‘Woody-heavy’, and while that is understandable given that he is the star of the show, the others, particularly Rex, Mr. Potato Head and Jessie, are pushed to the side-lines a bit.
 The film’s plot is sound, but much of the narrative feels a bit muddled, with elements and characters brought in without feeling integral to the overall story.
 This could be due to the fact that eight different people (including the brilliantly talented Rashida Jones) were involved with conceiving the original story and then two more were brought in to write the screenplay.
 The old adage of ‘too many cooks’ perhaps applicable here.

 The ending has come in for criticism from some parts, but for me felt right.
 In many ways this movie is singularly about Woody and bringing his story to a close, and if you go into the movie with that in mind, I think you will enjoy it more.

-Ultimately I do have a few issues with this movie and yes, it is not as engrossing or well written as its three predecessors.
+Ultimately I do have a few issues with this movie.
+Sadly, it is not as engrossing or well written as its three predecessors.
 However, when compared to the low-quality kids’ movies competition out there at the moment, it is relatively a masterpiece.
 It feels like the end of an era and I’m afraid to say the future of kids’ movies looks pretty grim.
 We can only hope that in the years to come Pixar, Disney and the developing animation-departments of studios including Universal, Sony and the like will return to putting some effort into their future animations, so movies that trust kids’ intellectual and emotional abilities like the Toy Story series, Inside Out and Zootopia become the norm rather than the exception.